XRPLF/rippled/src/ripple/rpc/README.md

 1. The instance of `ServerHandler` receives an RPC request.

-2. It creates a `SuspendCallback` and gives it to the coroutine manager.
+2. It creates a `Coroutine` and gives it to the coroutine manager.

-3. The coroutine manager creates a `Coroutine`, starts it up, and then calls the `SuspendCallback` with a `Suspend`.
+3. The coroutine manager creates a `Coroutine`, starts it up, and then calls the `Coroutine` with a `Suspend`.

 4. Now the RPC response starts to be calculated.